nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-installation-guide.md

 ```

-Watching the NGINX Plus Dashboard, Cluster Tab, you will see messages sent/received if Zone Sync is operating correctly:
+- Checking the NGINX Plus Dashboard, Cluster Tab, you will see the Status of the `split` Zone as Green, and messages sent/received if Zone Sync is operating correctly:

 ![Zone Sync](../media/nkl-zone-sync.png)